kivojenko/jetbrains-plugin-support-fasta-files/README.md

 FASTA Format Support is a JetBrains plugin that adds first‑class support for FASTA files used in bioinformatics for nucleic acid (DNA/RNA) and protein sequences.

-It provides syntax highlighting, folding, structure view, formatting, color settings, and handy editor intentions for transforming sequences.
+It provides syntax highlighting, folding, structure view, formatting, hints, color settings and handy editor intentions for transforming sequences.

+## Change Log

+- **v1.0.1**: Add inlay hints for length, GC content, ambiguity and molecular weight.
+- **v1.0.0**: Initial release with core functionality: grammar, folding, highlighting, structure view.

 ## Features